SeanShubin/documentation/videos/character/character.md

 The shape of a marking representing a grapheme.
 Different glyphs may represent the same grapheme.

+### Ligature
+Two or more graphemes joined as a single glyph, such as æ.

 ### Font
 A set of glyphs with a particular set of parameters, such as weight, slope, width, serif, monospaced, etc.